Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Setting VehicleType `Speed` to 0 now makes game treat them as stationary, behaving in very similar manner to deployed vehicles with `IsSimpleDeployer` set to true.
 Should not be used on buildable vehicles, as they won't be able to exit factories.

+## VoxelAnims

+### Customizable debris & meteor impact and warhead detonation behaviour

+- The INI keys and behaviour is mostly identical to the [equivalent behaviour available to regular animations](#customizable-debris-%26-meteor-impact-and-warhead-detonation-behaviour).
+Main difference is that the keys must be listed in the VoxelAnim's entry in `rulesmd.ini`, not `artmd.ini`.

 ### Preserve Iron Curtain status on type conversion

 ![image](_static/images/preserve-ic.gif)